 Co-founder and Inspiration

 As co-founder of our nonprofit, Sue has inspired our mission ever since she was diagnosed with Lewy body dementia in 2017.
 Sue devoted eight years as an instructor in the Department of Linguistics and Language Development at San José State University.
 Prior to that, her high tech career included work as a Systems Consultant at Gateway Computers, Sr. Systems Manager at Cisco Systems, Director HR Systems at 3Com Corporation, Client Services Manager at Learning International, Director Customer Support at Prism Solutions, VP Customer Support at Walker Interactive Systems, Franchise Owner with Norrell Services, and various IT and HR management positions at Intel Corporation.
 Sue earned a Master's Degree from San José State University and a Bachelor’s Degree from UC Berkeley.
-Over the years she enjoyed performing in many musicals with the Sweet Adelines.
-She was an active member of the American Association of University Women.
+She is an honorary member of the American Association of University Women.

 Co-Founder, Board Chairman